jjhaggar/ludum30_a_hole_new_world/README.md

 Help
 -------

-If you've got problems importing the project into Eclipse, you can do it by following tese steps:
+If you've got problems importing the project into Eclipse, you can do it by following these steps:

 1. Open console (cmd.exe) and type "git clone https://github.com/jjhaggar/ludum30_a_hole_new_world.git"